Forget Flowers: 9 DIY Gifts Under $10 Sure to Melt Your Valentine’s Heart

 I might choose Coors Light for my boyfriend or a Denver Broncos can of Bud Light (his favorite team).
 Or, if I want to mix it up a little, I’d go for a craft beer can of Fireside Chat — a hipster, historical feel.

-Then, simply follow these directions, prepping the wick and pouring the wax.
-(The piece of fern is not required.)
+Then, simply follow these instructions for cutting the top off of the can, then follow these directions for prepping the wick and pouring the wax.

 Now you can light that romantic candle and pair it with your favorite brew.